Toroid-io/wekan-gogs/README.md

 attach {{container-name || container-id}}`.
 Don't forget to detach using `^P^Q` to avoid exiting the shell.

-For the moment no UI was developed, so all actions are run through a CLI.
+**For the moment no UI was developed, so all actions are run through a CLI.**

 ## User guide

+### First Run

 After you run wekan-gogs for the first time, an application is registered in Gogs and a Priority board is created in Wekan.

-First, you need to sync your repositories
+### Add a repository for synchronization

+wekan-gogs does not synchronize any repository by default.
+To activate the synchronization between repositories, follow these steps:

+#### Update the repository list

 ```
 wekan-gogs: sync repos